 L.L.B.
 (Hons), B.A., F.A.I.C.D.
 Non-executive, independent Director, appointed July 2010

 Ms Spargo has gained broad business experience as both a legal advisor, having worked in private practice and government, and as a Director.
-Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX listed companies Fletcher Building Limited (non-executive Director from March 2012), UGL Limited (non-executive Chairman from October 2014, non-executive Director from October 2010), Adairs Limited (non-executive Director from May 2015) and Sigma Pharmaceuticals Limited (non-executive Director from December 2015).
-She is also a non-executive Director of SMEC Limited, CoInvest Limited and Geelong Football Club Limited.
+Ms Spargo has been a director of both listed and unlisted companies over the last twenty years and her current directorships include the ASX listed companies Fletcher Building Limited (non-executive Director from March 2012), Adairs Limited (non-executive Director from May 2015), Sigma Healthcare Limited (non-executive Director from December 2015) and Xenith IP Group Limited (non-executive Director from April 2017).
+She is also a non-executive Director of CoInvest Limited and Geelong Football Club Limited.
+Ms Spargo was a non-executive Director of UGL Limited from October 2010 (non-executive Chairman from October 2014) until January 2017.
 Ms Spargo is Chair of the Remuneration and Nomination Committee and is a member of the Audit Committee.